sanskrit/raw_etexts_english/blogs/manasataramgini/2006-07-03_when-chimps-and-men-stopped-mating.md

 +++
-title = "When chimps and men stoppedxa0mating"
+title = "When chimps and men stopped mating"

 +++
 Chimps and humans are so close that I had wondered since my school days